petabyt/crypticos/README.md

 ## Applications
 CrypticOS has an Assembly-like version of BrainF* called CrypticASM.
+The design is fairly simple.
+There are two pointers, and two memory arrays.
+One is the top, and the other is the bottom.
+The "top" acts like registers.

 The following is an instruction set:

 Move the two different pointers.
 Yes, based on WASD and arrow keys.